What is it?

 Yorkshire Cancer Research recommends women take part in breast cancer screening.
 Despite the very small risks of missed diagnosis or overdiagnosis, the programme is designed to save lives and is recognised for its success.
 Without it, fewer women would be diagnosed with an early-stage cancer and more women would die of breast cancer each year.
 Breast screening saves lives.

 I’m worried about a change in my breast – but it’s ages until my next screening appointment

 If you're worried about breast cancer symptoms, such as a change in your nipple or breast appearance or you find a lump – make an appointment with a doctor straight away.
 Do not wait until your next screening appointment.
 More information on symptoms of breast cancer can be found here.

-This content of this article was reviewed and updated in October 2020.
+The content of this article was reviewed and updated in October 2021.

 - Assumes Yorkshire population is 7.74% of the UK population

 - The Independent UK Panel on Breast Cancer Screening, 2012.
 The Benefits and Harms of Breast Cancer Screening: An Independent Review.